kiranbele11/data-engineering-exploring-london-travel-network/readme.md

 This project connects to Google BigQuery, retrieves datasets, and executes queries to analyze transport data.

+### Databricks Connection

+This project connects to a Databricks workspace, retrieves data from a specified table, and displays the results in a Pandas DataFrame.

 ## Technologies Used

 - Python